UJJWAL1217/security-camera-using-web-cam/README.md

 2. In police station to examine the movement of the criminal.
 3. In zoos to examine  the movement of wild animals , reptiles etc.
 4. At such places where the entry of anyone is prohibited .
-5. In jwellary shops to secure the most expensive and precious elemennt such as dimonnds and golds . many more such application can be their for this camera where the delicate and small small movements have  to be observed ..
+5. In jewellery shops to secure the most expensive and precious elemennt such as diamonds and golds . many more such application can be their for this camera where the delicate and small small movements have  to be observed ..